Washington Metropolitan Area Transit Authority: Transit Police

 Congress established the Metro Transit Police Department (MTPD) on June 4, 1976.
 MTPD police officers have jurisdiction and arrest powers for crimes that occur throughout the 1500 sqmi Transit Zone that includes Maryland, Virginia, and the District of Columbia.

 Inspector general

 The Office of Inspector General was originally authorized by Board Resolution 2006–18, approved by the WMATA Board on April 20, 2006.
 With the amendments enacted on August 19, 2009, the Office of Inspector General became part of the WMATA Compact.
 This change was one of the requirements for the $1.5 billion federal grant offered by the Passenger Rail Investment and Improvement Act of 2008.
 Helen Lew became the Metro's first Inspector General on May 14, 2007, establishing the WMATA Office of Inspector General.
 Her appointment by the board of directors replaced the former Auditor General's Office.
-On April 17, 2017, Geoffrey Cherrington replaced Lew, who retired, as Inspector General, Unlike the Auditor General, the Inspector General and his office report directly to the Board and are organizationally independent of WMATA management.
+On April 17, 2017, Geoffrey Cherrington replaced Lew, who retired, as Inspector General, Unlike the Auditor General, the Inspector General and their office report directly to the Board and are organizationally independent of WMATA management.